Posted in Recipes on 20.01.2020

 prep: 10 mins / cook: 0 mins / inactive: 0 mins / total: 10 mins / quantity: 1 serving Print recipe?

-Grab your blender and start your morning off right with this deliciously healthy antioxidant juice, packed with fresh fruit and veggies!
+Grab your blender and start your morning off right with this deliciously healthy antioxidant smoothie, packed with fresh fruit and veggies!

 It was a couple of friends who first introduced us to the idea of juicing as a way to kick start healthier eating.
 We’d tried all other kinds of ‘diets’ before.
 And I’m not demonising any of the calorie restricting diets – if it’s worked for you, that’s brilliant!!
 Keep at it and don’t give up!
 When you find something that gives you results that’s an AMAZING feeling.
 But ‘diet’ to us means so much more than quantity/calorie counting/eating cabbage soup every Tuesday when there’s a full moon!